DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-15-switching-between-recruitment-cycles-during-rollover.md

 Users who select ‘Change recruitment cycle’ are shown the list of recruitment cycles.
 Selecting one of the cycles returns the user to the courses page with the cycle displayed in the organisation switcher and the courses for that cycle shown in the courses list.

-If the user belongs to multiple organisations, the organisation will remain the same until the user chooses to change organisation.
+If the user belongs to multiple organisations, the organisation will remain the same until the user changes the organisation.

 ### Changing organisation